-If the word "mozzarella" brings to mind only one type of cheese (the kind that's sprinkled atop your favorite pizza), then you haven't discovered all the different types of mozzarella in the cheese case.
-From fresh to smoked and from cow's milk to latte di bufala, there are many different types of mozzarella to enjoy.
+If the word mozzarella brings to mind only one type of cheese (the kind that's sprinkled atop your favorite pizza), then you haven't discovered all the different types of mozzarella in the cheese case.
+From fresh to smoked and from cow's milk to mozzarella di bufala, there are many different types of mozzarella to enjoy.

 Mozzarella is a stretched curd cheese that originates from Italy, though most mozzarella sold in the U.S. is made domestically.
 The fresher the mozzarella, the better it tastes.
 If you can, try to buy from a local cheesemaker or learn how to make your own mozzarella at home.

 Creamy, milky fresh mozzarella is mild flavored but irresistible.
 Fresh mozzarella is sold in small plastic containers or bags filled with water or whey.
 Once opened, the mozzarella should be eaten within a few days—and the sooner the better.

 Fresh mozzarella is sold in several different sizes.
 Mozzarella balls are about the size of a small orange.
 Bocconcini cheese is formed in slightly smaller balls (about the size of an egg).
 Ciliegine mozzarella is smaller still, about the size of a cherry.

 Sold in a tight plastic wrapper without any liquid, processed mozzarella has a texture that is firmer and more rubbery than fresh mozzarella.
 The flavor is very mild and a little bit salty.

 Because it melts well without becoming watery (although it can be quite stringy), mass-produced mozzarella is primarily bought to be used as an ingredient for lasagna or pizza.